 It is essential to work out the cost of operating a holiday let hot tub and to keep track of all your outgoings in order to make your holiday let business a success.
 For more information, read our blog on what is the cost of running a holiday let?

-Planning permission is not usually required for installing a hot tub, but it is always worth checking with your local authority to be entirely certain.
-In some cases, there will be a requirement, if for instance your hot tub is in a conservation area, or it forms part of a structure in your garden or property.
-If at any point you are in doubt about whether planning is required, check with your local planning office for clarification.
+Planning permission is not usually required for installing a hot tub, but it is always worth checking with your local authority to be certain.
+In some cases there will be a requirement.
+For example if your hot tub is in a conservation area, or it forms part of a structure in your garden or property.
+If you are in doubt about whether planning is required, check with your local planning office for clarification.

 Read more on our guide to understand the importance of holiday let planning permission.

 Though it can seem like there are a lot of rules and restrictions in place with having a holiday let hot tub, if managed properly a hot tub can be an amazing addition to a property.
-With opportunity for increased occupancy, higher revenue and returns and most importantly, a haven for guests to unwind under the stars after long days of exploring a new destination, a holiday hot tub is an investment that offers fantastic potential to your property.
+With opportunity for increased occupancy, higher revenue and most importantly a haven for guests to unwind.
+A holiday hot tub is an investment that offers fantastic potential to your property.

 Whether you are considering letting your holiday home or you already have a holiday letting business, the following owner guides may be useful to you:

-If you own a holiday home and you’re thinking of adding a hot tub or are looking at other ways to improve your property, visit our property owners blog for a whole host of advice for homeowners.
+If you own a holiday home and you’re looking at other ways to improve your property, visit our property owners blog for a whole host of advice.
 With over 20 years’ experience, from advice on energy performance certificates to housekeeping and laundry, our team are here to help!

 To find out more about holiday letting with Coast & Country Cottages, request your FREE owners guide today or call our team of holiday letting experts.